dvu28/soshi/README.md

 ## Conclusion
 The addition steps to the flow of adding a social platform can now be differentiated with editing your bio, username, and name.
 That was a huge flaw in the previous version of the app.

+The resdesign of the app's interface offers users a more modern feel as to what a social media app would look like.

+Notice how I didn't mention which designs were the old versions versus the new.
+I want people reading this to decide for themselves.